stadium-software/dropdown-filter/readme.md

 1. Drag the "FilterDropdown" script into the Page.Load event
 2. Enter the classname of the FilterDropdown into the *DropDownClassName* input parameter (e.g. my-dropdown-filter)
 3. By default string comparisons are not case sensitive.
 If you want the filter to be case sensitive, add *true* into the *CaseSensitive* input parameter
 4. By default the filter matches strings using *Contains*.
-To change this to *StartsWith*, enter *true* in the into the *StartsWith* input parameter
+To change this to *StartsWith*, enter *true* into the *StartsWith* input parameter

 ## Customising CSS
 1. Open the CSS file called [*filter-dropdown-variables.css*](filter-dropdown-variables.css) from this repo